cs3org/OCM-API/IETF-RFC.md

 also needs to expose the public key used to generate the signature.
 The receiver can then validate the signature and therefore the origin of the request.
-To help debugging, it is recommended to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.
+To help debugging, it is RECOMMENDED to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.